 About Covet

-Covet is a female German Shepherd almost 11 years old.
+Covet is a female German Shepherd about 11 years old.
 Carefully selected as a great representative of her breed, Holly decided to make her part of their program.
 Holly has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Uploaded health tests